AnyFetch/anyfetch.js/README.md

 When [creating a subcompany](http://developers.anyfetch.com/endpoints/#subcompanies-subcompanies-post), we usually want to create its first admin, and migrate it into the new subcompany.
 The function `createSubcompanyWithAdmin` allows you to do this automatically.
 The created user **will be** an admin in the new subcompany.

+Your callback is called with `err` and an object with keys `subcompany` and `admin` containing infos about the newly created entities.

 ```js
 var subcompany = {
   name: 'the_fake_subcompany',